nectar-cs/kerbi/docs/the-gen-class.md

 end
 ```

-## Telling Kerbi about adjacent YAMLs
+## Pointing Kerbi to adjacent YAMLs

 You will most likely use your `Kerbi::Gen` subclasses to inflate
 yamls you have defined nearby.